sorani-dev/flutter2023_codemy/README.md

     use the [App Icon Generator](https://www.appicon.co/) website

 - Hot Reloading Stateless Widgets! - Flutter Friday 7
-    To Hot Reload crrzte a Stateless Widget and pass it to the runApp function.
+    To Hot Reload create a Stateless Widget and pass it to the runApp function.

     ```dart
     runApp(const myStatelessWidget());